davidbstein/delete-big-dropbox/README.md

 ## Run Script

 ### __THIS WILL DELETE EVERYTHING IN THAT FOLDER AND IS NOT UNDOABLE__
-_(well, it's kind undoable but you'll probably need to email drobox support so it'll take several days)_
+_(well, it's kinda undoable but you'll probably need to email drobox support so it'll take several days)_

 run the script by running the following two commands and then following the instructions.